The degeneration formula for stable log maps: Introduction

 \section{Introduction}

 Gromov-Witten invariants are constant in smooth families and more generally in log smooth families if one considers \emph{logarithmic Gromov-Witten invariants} instead \cite{AC,Ch,GS},\cite[Thm.
 A.3]{MR}.
-A one-parameter normal crossing degeneration (aka semi-stable degeneration) is such a log smooth family.
+A one-parameter normal crossing degeneration, also known as \emph{semi-stable degeneration}, is such a log smooth family.
 We here consider the case where the central fibre $X$ consists of only two smooth irreducible components $X_1,X_2$ that meet in a smooth divisor $D$.
 In this case, the log Gromov-Witten invariants of $X$ decompose into log Gromov-Witten invariants on the components with log structure given by the divisor $D$ respectively.
-This result is the so-called \emph{degeneration formula} that was discovered and proven in pioneering works with the framework of \emph{expanded (relative) stable maps}: in the symplectic geometry setup by A.-M. Li and Y. Ruan \cite{LR}, by E. Ionel and T. Parker \cite{IP}; in algebraic geometry by J. Li \cite{Li} and D. Abramovich and B. Fantechi \cite{AF}.
+This result is the so-called \emph{degeneration formula} that was discovered and proven in pioneering works with the framework of \emph{expanded relative stable maps}: in the symplectic geometry setup by A.-M. Li and Y. Ruan \cite{LR}, by E. Ionel and T. Parker \cite{IP}; in algebraic geometry by J. Li \cite{Li} and D. Abramovich and B. Fantechi \cite{AF}.
 Q. Chen \cite{ChE} proved a hybrid version using stable log maps in the sense of \cite{ChE, Ki}.
 All of these results use target expansions.
-We give the first genuine log-geometric proof (Thm.~\ref{mainthm-cycle}, Thm.~\ref{mainthm-numeric} below) that avoids expansions and is significantly shorter while giving full details.
-The result itself isn't new as it follows by detour via comparison theorems \cite{AMW}, however we saw sufficient value in composing a direct proof with a clean and short exposition, e.g. for future generalizations.
-Novel is the elaboration of the tropical point of view for the degeneration formula inspired by \cite{NS,MR} which is largely behind the elegance.
-Also, the log splitting stack we define in \S\ref{sec-splitting-stack} is new.
-We spent quite some effort on making the comparison results of virtual classes clean and precise by proving the commutativity of the relevant maps of triangles, see \eqref{comp_dist}, \eqref{two_relatives}.
-The tropical point of view in log Gromov-Witten theory was first introduced in \cite{GS}.
+We give a proof in Theorem~\ref{mainthm-cycle} and Theorem~\ref{mainthm-numeric} below that goes without expansions.
+The result itself is not new as it follows via comparison theorems \cite{AMW} from the prior works, but we decided to compose a direct proof in order to facilitate the arguments in \cite{GGR,GRZ}.
+The splitting stack in \S\ref{sec-splitting-stack} is novel.
+Our gluing result of \S\ref{gluing} has been used in \cite{Bou,Bou2,Gr}.
+We give detailed arguments for the comparison results of virtual classes by proving the commutativity of the relevant maps of triangles, see \eqref{comp_dist}, \eqref{two_relatives}.
+Novel is the elaboration of the tropical point of view for the degeneration formula inspired by \cite{NS,MR,MR2}.
+The tropical point of view in log Gromov-Witten theory was first established in \cite{GS}.

-A vastly more general decomposition result for log smooth fibres was recently finished \cite{ACGS} (see also \cite{Pa,Te} for a symplectic version) though the constituents are unknowns, so aren't as tractable as relative invariants and there is almost no overlap to this paper.
-Work in progress \cite{ACGS2} is going to give the more general constituents meaning by introducing punctured invariants.